 If you think someone has wrongly accessed your credit report, you can make a complaint to your credit provider or the credit reporting agency.

-If you are unhappy with the credit provider or credit reporting agency’s response to your complaint, you can make a complaint to the relevant ombudsman scheme (eg Financial Ombudsman, Credit Ombudsman Service, Energy and Water Ombudsman, Telecommunications Industry Ombudsman).
-You should get legal advice first.
+If you are unhappy with the credit provider or credit reporting agency’s response to your complaint, you can make a complaint to the relevant ombudsman scheme—for example:

-You can also make a complaint to the Office of the Australia Information Commissioner.
+If you can’t resolve your dispute, you can also make a complaint to the Office of the Australian Information Commissioner

-You are entitled to access your credit report for free once a year from any of the major credit reporting agencies.
-You can also get a free credit report if you have applied for credit and been refused in the past three months.
-The credit reporting agency must provide you with a copy of your credit report within 10 days of your request.
+You can access your free credit report once a year from any of the major credit reporting agencies.
+You can also get a free credit report if you've applied for credit and been refused in the past 3 months.
+The credit reporting agency must give you a copy of your credit report within 10 days of your request.

-Some credit reporting agencies may charge you a fee for a more frequent or express service.
+Fees may apply from some credit reporting agencies for more frequent reports or express services.

-The main credit reporting agency for consumers in Australia is Veda.
+The major credit reporting agencies in Australia are:

-You cannot request a copy of another person’s credit report.
+You can't request a copy of another person’s credit report.

-A mistake on your credit report is any information in your credit report which is inaccurate, out of date, incomplete, irrelevant or misleading.
+A mistake on your credit report is any information that is inaccurate, out of date, incomplete, irrelevant, or misleading.

-If you find a mistake on your credit report, you can request that the error is corrected.
-You can ask the credit provider or the credit reporting agency who informed you of the problem or who is responsible for the incorrect entry to correct the information.
-Credit providers and credit reporting agencies are required to correct any errors that you bring to their attention.
+If you find a mistake on your credit report, you should contact the credit provider or the credit reporting agency that informed you of the problem or who is responsible for the incorrect entry and get them to correct this information.
+Credit providers and credit reporting agencies must correct any errors you bring to their attention.

 Credit providers will refer your request to the credit reporting agency to correct the information on your report.
-The credit reporting agency must respond within a reasonable period of time and if they are satisfied there is a mistake on the report, they must correct the information within 30 days of the request.
+The credit reporting agency must respond within a reasonable period, and if they're satisfied there's a mistake on the report, they must correct the information within 30 days of the request.

-If the credit reporting agency decides not to correct the information, they must tell you that the correction has not been made and the reasons why the correction has not been made.
+If the credit reporting agency decides not to correct the information, they must tell you the reasons why the correction hasn't been made.

 Some companies known as ‘credit repair’ or ‘debt solution’ companies may claim to be able to ‘fix’ your credit report for you for a fee.
 These services are often very expensive and unnecessary.
 Some credit repair companies may try and get you to consolidate debts with a high interest loan or get you to enter into insolvency arrangements.
 This could end up costing you more money.

-You do not need to pay a lawyer or a credit repair company to fix your credit report.
-If you need to amend or correct any information on your credit report, you can do this for free.
+You don't need to pay a lawyer or a credit repair company to fix your credit report.
+If you need to change or correct any information on your credit report, you can do this for free.

-If there is information about loans or credit applications on your credit report that you did not authorise, it could mean that someone has stolen your identity to take out loans in your name.
+If there's unauthorised information about loans or credit applications on your credit report it could mean someone has stolen your identity to take out loans in your name.